Cod fillets are dipped in a batter made with beer, then deep fried and served with chips and mushy peas.

 This is a taste of Ireland for sure.

-Ingredients for Beer Battered Fish:
+Ingredients for Battered Fish

-Here you’ll find a quick list of what you’ll need for this recipe.
 Check out the printable recipe at the bottom of this post for US and Metric equivalent versions of the recipe.
 There you can choose the measurement system that works best for you.

 - cod or haddock (If using frozen fish thaw completely per package directions)

-- all-purpose flour (to dredge fish)
+- all-purpose flour to dredge fish

-- salt (to season dredging flour)
+- salt to season dredging flour

-- pepper (to season dredging flour)
+- pepper to season dredging flour

-- all-purpose flour (for the batter)
+- all-purpose flour

 - cake flour